webtoknow/3-days-of-Angular-magic/Day-1/Theory/README.md

 ## Introduction and Architecture

-- Angular is a platform and framework for building client applications in HTML and TypeScript
+- [Angular](https://angular.io/) is a platform and framework for building client applications in HTML and TypeScript
 - Angular is written in TypeScript, implementing funcitonalities as a set of TypeScript libraries that we import in our applications
-- TypeScript is a statically compiled language to write clear and simple JavaScript code
+- [TypeScript](https://www.typescriptlang.org/) is a statically compiled language to write clear and simple JavaScript code
 - TypeScript is converted into plain JavaScript code
+- [Angular CLI](https://angular.io/cli) is a command-line interface tool that we can use to initialize, develop and maintain Angular application
+- for example, if we want to create, build and serve a new Angular project on a development service, we can use:

+    ```sh
+    ng new my-project
+    cd my-project
+    ng serve
+    ```

 - basic building blocks are *NgModules* which collect related code
 - modules are compilation context for *components*
 - components define *views*, which are screen elements